Dawn Tavares, Instructor

 This year Medical Billing & Coding students will go through the program largely online.

 “Some people are new to online learning; I’ll help them learn how to use Chrome Books.
-Ms. Roc, my co-teacher in the program, and I will continue to modify the material to meet different classes’ learning needs.
+With the Director of Educarion, I will continue to modify the material to meet different classes’ learning needs.
 We want to get a good balance between online, chrome books and traditional printed materials.
 I’ll be asking for feedback from my students so I can continuously adapt the material according to what they tell me they need. “

 The challenge of billing and coding is what drew Dawn into the medical field.